Vertical Maximal Functions on Manifolds with Ends: Square functions and R-boundedness

 \section{Square functions and R-boundedness}

 In this section we show that the boundedness of vertical maximal function implies the boundedness of the vertical square function.
-This is possible with the help of the R-boundedness (Rademacher boundedness or randomized boundedness) of the set $\{\sqrt{t}\nabla(1+t\Delta)^{-m}:t>0\}$.
+This is possible with the help of the R-boundedness of the set $\{\sqrt{t}\nabla(1+t\Delta)^{-m}:t>0\}$.
 Before we jump to our results, we recall some basic definitions and known results required for our proof.

 \begin{definition}(\cite[Definition 8.1]{ABS2}) Let $X$ and $Y$ be Banach spaces and let $\mathcal{T}\subseteq B(X,Y)$ be a family of bounded operators. \begin{enumerate} \item[(a)] R-boundedness: $\mathcal{T}$ is said to be R-bounded if there exists a constant $C\geq 0$ such that for all finite sequences $(T_j)_{j=1}^J$ in $\mathcal{T}$ and $(x_j)_{j=1}^J$ in $X$,